concord-consortium/lara/docs/example-interactive.md

 When you make a change to the example interactive source, and you've already started the live server above:
 1. `npm build`

-In other words, the example-interactive not automatically rebuilt when you change the source.
+In other words, the example-interactive is not automatically rebuilt when you change the source.

 # Adding to the example interactive